Babrushka/SimpleKeyClicker/README.md

 **Chain to other tabs:**
 * `>`: as first symbol will perform executing a specified tab sequence (chain to other tab) i.e. `>drop` will launch entire `drop` sequence (tab with title "drop") if tab is found.
 > [!WARNING]
-> Using chaining is dangerouse and can cause your sequence to infinite loop if sequenced configured in a wrong way.
+> Using chaining is dangerous and can cause your sequence to infinite loop if sequences configured in a wrong way.

 **Ignore row:**
 * `!`: as first symbol will ignore all commands in row below, but will not ignore `delay`, `Jump to`, `Jump count` fields.